Errol Musk: Career

 According to the 2015 biography of Elon Musk, Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future, in 1995 Errol Musk gave US$28,000 to Elon and Kimbal as they were starting up the software company Zip2.
 Elon has denied receiving the money from his father.

 In 1998, Errol Musk shot and killed three armed intruders at one of his properties in Johannesburg.

-In a January 2025 video interview, Errol Musk stated that governance in South Africa has deteriorated.
+In a January 2025 video interview, Musk stated that governance in South Africa has deteriorated.

 In January 2025, Musk endorsed a meme coin called "Musk It" and revealed that he planned to raise $200 million for the Musk Institute via this project.

-In February 2025, Musk arranged a phone call between his son Elon and the president of South Africa, Cyril Ramaphosa, during which the two discussed the impact of Donald Trump's policies on South Africa.
-In April 2025, Musk praised Vladimir Putin, the president of Russia, in an interview with BBC News Russian.
-He said, "it would be foolish not to admire Putin."
+In February 2025, Musk arranged a phone call between his son Elon and Cyril Ramaphosa, during which the two discussed the impact of Donald Trump's policies on South Africa.
+In April 2025, Errol praised Vladimir Putin in an interview with BBC News Russian.
+He said "it would be foolish not to admire Putin."
 He also implied Russia was not responsible for the war in Ukraine, and claimed his entire family supported Putin.

-In June 2025, Errol Musk visited the Ram Mandir in Ayodhya, India, with his daughter Alexandra, calling it "one of the best things I’ve ever done."
+In June 2025, Musk visited the Ram Mandir in Ayodhya, India, with his daughter Alexandra, calling it "one of the best things I’ve ever done."
 He was also named Global Advisor to the Indian company Servotech Power Systems and took part in green energy initiatives during his visit.
-Also in June 2025, Musk participated as a speaker at the Forum of the Future 2050 in Moscow, a conference organised by the Russian television channel Tsargrad and its chairman Konstantin Malofeev; the guests also included the Russian foreign minister Sergey Lavrov, the economist Jeffrey Sachs and the conspiracy theorist Alex Jones.
+Also in June 2025, Musk participated as a speaker at the Forum of the Future 2050 in Moscow, a conference organised by the Russian television channel Tsargrad and its chairman Konstantin Malofeev; the guests also included the Russian foreign minister Sergey Lavrov, the economist Jeffrey Sachs and the radio host Alex Jones.

 In November 2025, during an interview on CNN with Donie O'Sullivan in a documentary about a supposed white genocide in South Africa, Musk expressed his opinion that the United States is "doomed" because it will have a majority non-white population within the next 20 years, proclaiming "You want to go back to the jungle?".
 Musk also denied that blacks were oppressed during the apartheid era in South Africa and credited whites with "feeding" the black population and giving them work.